Driving in Mauritius — A FAQ For Visitors

 Is it dangerous to drive in Mauritius?

 Overall, I wouldn’t say driving in Mauritius is prohibitively dangerous.
 It important to get used to the conditions.
 But the one thing you can never discount is the craziness of other drivers.
 Ultimately, this resulted in someone hitting us.
+If I were on my motorcycle, it would have been a very bad accident.

 The safest time to drive is in the middle of the day when it’s dry.
 Conversely, driving in Mauritius can be a little dangerous at night time, particularly in the wet.